Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

 {cons, nil} => nil)))
 ```

-Which is the λ-encoded version of the "Hello, world!" string (as an UTF-8 buffer).
+Which is the λ-encoded version of the "Hello, world!" string (as a UTF-8 buffer).
 Formality will fully evaluate terms, even inside lambdas, in order to show their normal forms.

 Type annotations are optional.
 For example, this works fine: